 6) the denial of a reasonable accommodation request when MPHA has terminated the lease for any reason under 1 B. 2), 3) 4) and 5) above.

 7) Any claim for monetary damages including but not limited to property or personal injury damages.

+8) issues that have been previously decided in another grievance hearing, judicial proceeding, quasi-judicial proceeding, or administrative proceeding involving the tenant and MPHA.

 2. HUD Requirements